-If you're ready to file and pay your Delaware Franchise Tax now, please visit our easy-to-use online Franchise Tax payment form.
-If you need more details, we have created this informational page for you.
+If you're ready to file and pay your Delaware Franchise Tax now, please visit our online Franchise Tax payment form.

-The Franchise Tax is the fee imposed by the state of Delaware for the right or privilege to own a Delaware company.
-The tax has no bearing on income or company activity—it is simply required by the state of Delaware to maintain the good standing status of your company.
+Franchise Tax is the fee imposed by the State of Delaware for the right or privilege to own a Delaware company.
+The Delaware Franchise Tax has no bearing on income or company activity; it is simply required by the State of Delaware to maintain the good standing status of your company.

-The due date of your tax varies, depending on your company type.
+The due date of your Delaware Franchise Tax payment varies, depending on your company type.

-The Franchise Tax for a corporation is due by March 1 of every year.
-If the tax is not paid on or before March 1, the state imposes a $125 late penalty, plus a monthly interest fee of 1.5 percent.
+Delaware Franchise Taxes for corporations are due by March 1 of every year.
+If the tax is not paid on or before March 1, the state imposes a $200 late penalty, plus a monthly interest fee of 1.5%.

-The Franchise Tax for a corporation is a little more complicated.
-It is based on your corporation type and the number of authorized shares your company has.
-The total cost of the Franchise Tax is comprised of an annual report fee and the actual tax due.
+The Delaware Franchise Tax for a corporation is based on your corporation type and the number of authorized shares your company has.
+The total cost of the corporation's Delaware Franchise Tax consists of an annual report fee and the actual tax due.

-A corporation having 5,000 authorized shares or less is considered a minimum stock corporation.
-The annual report fee is $50 and the tax is $175 as of July 1, 2014, for a total of $225 per year.
+A corporation with 5,000 authorized shares or less is considered a minimum stock corporation.
+The Delaware annual report fee is $50 and the tax is $175 for a total of $225 due per year.

-A corporation having 5,001 authorized shares or more is considered a maximum stock corporation.
-The annual report fee is $50 and the tax would be somewhere between $200 and $180,000 per year.
+A corporation with 5,001 authorized shares or more is considered a maximum stock corporation.
+The annual report fee is $50 and the tax would be somewhere between $200 and $200,000 per year, as illustrated below.

 Don't forget to add the $50 annual report fee to the Franchise Tax after it is calculated.

-The state of Delaware allows you to pay the lower of the two calculation methods.
-Therefore, if you receive a bill from Delaware for tens of thousands of dollars, it may be in your best interest to try calculating your Franchise Tax with the assumed par value capital method.
+The State of Delaware allows you to pay the lower of the two Delaware Franchise Tax calculation methods.
+Therefore, if you receive a tax bill for tens of thousands of dollars, it may be in your best interest to try calculating your Delaware Franchise Tax with the assumed par value capital method.

-In order to utilize this filing method, you will need to provide the company's total gross assets (as reported on the Form 1120, Schedule L) and the total number of issued shares.
-Many times the tax is then calculated to the minimum payment of $350 Franchise Tax plus the $50 annual report fee, for a total of $450 due per year.
+In order to utilize this filing method, you will need to provide the company's total gross assets (as reported on Form 1120, Schedule L) and the total number of issued shares.
+The tax is then often calculated to the minimum payment of $400 tax plus the $50 annual report fee, for a total of $450 due per year.

 As your Registered Agent, we will send you tax reminders both by mail and email, well in advance of the due date.
-We offer a tax filing service for a small fee of $49 plus your Franchise Tax amount.
+We offer a tax filing service for a small fee in addition to your Franchise Tax amount.
 For a discounted rate you can submit your Delaware Franchise Tax payment via our online Franchise Tax form.
 The online fee will vary depending on when the online payment is submitted.

 Yes.
-Corporations must complete an annual report along with their Franchise Tax payment.
-This report must list the company's physical address (not a P.O. box and not your Registered Agent's address); the name and physical address of at least one director; and, if there are any officers, the name, title and physical address of one of the officers.
+Corporations must complete an annual report along with their Delaware Franchise Tax payment.
+This report must list the company's physical address (not a P.O. box and not your Registered Agent's address); the name and physical address of all directors; and, if there are any officers, the name, title and physical address of one of the officers.

-If the tax is being calculated with the assumed par value capital method, the gross assets and issued shares are also to be listed.
-If you decide to pay your Delaware Franchise Tax for a corporation with us over the phone, the annual report would then need to be separately submitted to us by email, fax or mail.
+If the Delaware Franchise Tax calculation uses the assumed par value capital method, the gross assets and issued shares are also to be listed.
+If you decide to pay your Delaware Franchise Tax for a corporation with us over the phone, the annual report would need to be separately submitted to us by email, fax or mail.

 The Delaware Franchise Tax and the Registered Agent Fee are two separate, unrelated fees.
 The annual Franchise Tax is imposed by the State of Delaware and varies with the size of your business.
-The annual Registered Agent Fee is paid to Harvard Business Services, Inc. to act as an agent for your entity in the state.
+The annual Registered Agent Fee is a fixed amount paid to Harvard Business Services, Inc. to act as an agent for your entity in the state.

 Our annual Registered Agent Fee is $50 per year, and is due on the anniversary month of the formation of your company.
-It is the lowest Registered Agent fee in the industry, and it is guaranteed to remain fixed at $50 per year, as long as the fee is paid on time and your company remains in good standing with the state of Delaware.
+Harvard Business Services Inc. offers the lowest Registered Agent fee in the industry, and it is guaranteed to remain fixed at $50 per year, as long as the fee is paid on time and your company remains in good standing with the State of Delaware.

-After paying Franchise Tax, many business owners require a Delaware Certificate of Good Standing.
+After paying their Delaware Franchise Tax, many business owners require a Delaware Certificate of Good Standing.

 A Certificate of Good Standing is a document sent directly from the Delaware Secretary of State certifying the date the company was formed in the state of Delaware, that the company is current with all Delaware taxes and that the company is in good standing.